Patturisrinivas/AWS/README.md

             IAM Policy: Allow an IAM user to list all S3 buckets in the account.
 ### 59. What is S3 Pre-Signed URL and how does it work:
-             A Pre-Signed URL allows temporary, secure access to private S3 objects without making them public
+             A Pre-Signed URL allows temporary, secure access to private S3 objects without making them public An S3 Pre-Signed URL is a time-limited, secure URL that allows temporary access to an S3 object without requiring direct AWS credentials.
+It is commonly used to grant users controlled access to private S3 objects for actions like uploading or downloading files
+             A Pre-Signed URL is generated using an IAM user’s or role’s credentials and includes a cryptographic signature.
+The URL contains:
+                    Bucket name & object key – Specifies the file location.
+                    HTTP method (GET, PUT, etc.) – Defines the allowed action (upload/download).
+                    Expiration time – Determines how long the URL remains valid.
+                    Signature – Ensures the request is authenticated.
+              Once generated, the user can access the object without needing AWS credentials, as long as the URL is valid
 ### 60. How does Amazon S3 handle eventual consistency:
              **Strong Consistency**: Any newly created or updated objects are immediately available **Eventual Consistency**: Previously, there was a delay in propagating deletes and overwrites across AZs, but AWS now offers strong read-after-write consistency for all operations